 We seem to be on a constant treadmill of working, paying bills and never having enough money - to an abundance of commitments and time constraints.

+and panic – and amongst all that we are trying to find pleasure and value in our lives.
 This is where a need for immediate results is sought.
-A quick fix in this environment of “busyness” and never-ending responsibilities saves time and allows for recovery before Monday morning comes around again.
+A quick fix in this environment of “busy” and never-ending responsibilities saves time and allows for recovery before Monday morning comes around again.
 Or, at least that is the plan!

 You’ve been constantly rushing around, working against never-ending targets and goals, working to pay your mortgage and juggling family commitments and relationships.
 Maybe coping with illness and tiredness, trying to find more time, energy and motivation to cope with your day, week, month and year – until you come to the end of your rope and you need a release to continue!